hemalvarambhia/carwow_bitmap_editor/Inbox.md

        Could model drawing vertical and horizontal lines as composite paint commands, then could test this scenario in just the `ColourPixel` spec
      - discarding extra command args
+     - invoke commands in a case insensitive manner